 - A A correlation measure between the weight function and the recorded light signal.
-This can be a light oscillation amplitude. - 1 Light input signal or sensor input signal.
+This can be a light oscillation amplitude. - I Light input signal or sensor input signal.
 This can be integrated intensity of light incident on the sensor during the exposure time or integration of the sensor.
 In general, it translates to a pixel value within an image. - f Reference signal.
-May also be called weight value. - n The number of measurements with a camera sensor and/or several camera sensors that are used to compute a correlation measure. - H Image height in number of pixels - W Image width in number of pixels - Symbols are also explained as needed in the text.
+May also be called weight value. - n The number of measurements with a camera sensor and/or several camera sensors that are used to compute a correlation measure. - W Image width in number of pixels

+Symbols are also explained as needed in the text.